Abstract:

 Pseudomonas aeruginosa (

-PaBVMO) selectively inserts an oxygen atom into the unconventional side of the carbonyl group of 10-carbonyl stearic acid to produce octyl sebacate (which can be used to synthesize material monomers sebacic acid and 8-hydroxyoctanoic acid).
-In order to break through the dual bottleneck of low catalytic efficiency and significant substrate inhibition of
+PaBVMO) selectively inserts an oxygen atom into the unconventional side of the carbonyl group of 10-carbonyl stearic acid to produce octyl sebacate, which can be used for synthesizing material monomers sebacic acid and 8-hydroxyoctanoic acid.
+To break through the dual bottleneck of low catalytic efficiency and significant substrate inhibition of

 PaBVMO

-4, which is 6.3 times higher than that of the parent, and 1.7 times higher than that of the parental enzyme.
-Meanwhile, the inactivation half-life is prolonged from 1.87 h to 6.14 h, and the stability is significantly enhanced.
-Gaussian-accelerated molecular dynamics (GaMD) simulations were used to elucidate the synergistic mechanism of G398A mutation inducing the rearrangement of the active pocket of
+4, which was 5.3 times higher than that of the parent, and 0.7 times higher than that of the parental enzyme.
+Meanwhile, the inactivation half-life was prolonged from 1.87 h to 6.14 h, and the stability is significantly enhanced.
+Gaussian-accelerated molecular dynamics (GaMD) simulations further revealed the synergistic mechanism of G398A mutation inducing the rearrangement of the active pocket of

 PaBVMO